dorothyjung/MapReduce/README.md

 	 (source, [[destinations]|0|0]).
 All other nodes will remain as is.

-The job of BFSMap is to change all the nodes with visited? = 0 to visited? = 1; this means that it will visit all the nodes on the same level in 1 iteration of BFSMap.
+The job of BFSMap is to change all the nodes with NOT_VISITED to visited? = VISITED; this means that it will visit all the nodes on the same level in 1 iteration of BFSMap.
 When it visits a node, it will write: if visited = 0: write a new (key, value) pair for this node with visited?= 1 but same distance = 0 for every node in [destinations]: